Lindsay Ellis

-Lindsay Ellis (born 1984/1985) is an American author, film critic, video essayist, and former YouTuber.
+Lindsay Ellis (born November 24, 1984) is an American science fiction author, video essayist, film critic, and YouTuber.
 Her debut novel, Axiom's End, published in July 2020, became a New York Times Best Seller.

+Early life

+Ellis was born Lindsay Carole Ellis on November 24, 1984, in Johnson City, Tennessee to school counselor, Sue (née Andes) and Navy Veteran, educator, and contractor, James C. Ellis (1943–2015), where she was also raised.
+During her teenage years, she met her future collaborators Antonella "Nella" Inserra, Elisa Hansen, and Angelina Meehan on fanfiction.net.

 Education and career

-Ellis received her BA in Film Studies from New York University in 2007 and MFA from USC School of Cinematic Arts in 2011.
-Along with her friends Elisa Hansen and Antonella "Nella" Inserra, she wrote Awoken, a paranormal romance parody of Twilight about a woman falling in love with Cthulhu, under the alias Serra Elinsen.
-In 2010, she wrote and directed the documentary short film The A-Word about women's experience with abortion.
+Ellis received her BA in Film Studies from New York University in 2007, followed by an MFA from the USC School of Cinematic Arts in 2011.

+Along with her friends Elisa Hansen and Antonella "Nella" Inserra, Ellis wrote Awoken, a paranormal romance parody of Twilight, about a woman falling in love with Cthulhu, under the alias Serra Elinsen.

+In 2010, Ellis wrote and directed the documentary short film The A-Word about women's experience with abortion.
+The film was screened at the IFC Center as part of its 2012 DocuWeek showcase.

 Nostalgia Chick (2008–2014)

 From 2008 to 2014, while also studying for her MFA, Ellis was selected to host The Nostalgia Chick as part of the Channel Awesome production company, a web series based on the Nostalgia Critic.
 She went on to create over 100 videos as part of the series before leaving in 2014 to focus more on long-form video essays.